Trade Credit Insurance Explained - with examples

 How does credit insurance work?

-When you set up a credit insurance policy, you provide information on your business and customers.
+When you set up a credit insurance policy, you provide information about your business and customers.
 This includes a list of top buyers and a recent loss history.
 We review the financial health of your buyers to establish credit limits and terms of business, such as the maximum invoicing period.

 In some cases, automatic coverage up to a certain amount or percentage of sales is granted to give greater trading flexibility.